GamingToastEVE/Sloth/privacy policy.md

 Server ids
 Text channel ids
 User ids
-The custom settings a user can set for a guild
+message content -> for log channel feature, data will NOT be safed outside of discord The custom settings a user can set for a guild

 Why I need your information